 Due to Thibaut’s changes at the farm, Groupe Lebourg was able to advance with contemporary advantages.
 “For me, agriculture is not just about agriculture,” Thibaut explains.
 “We have to know mechanics, electricity, hydraulics, accounting, sales, communications, etc. It’s one of the most complete professions that we can have, and it is ever-changing.
 You never have a year the same as the previous one.”
-Indeed, this year has been a doozy with tripled prices for fertilizer and compost.

 But Thibaut doesn’t complain.
 Groupe Lebourge is quite a large farm, meaning they are not as affected by the changes.
 However, he confides that smaller farms, especially farms with animals, suffer the most.